Piyu-byeol/hotelma/README.md

-# hotelma
+# demo file
-It is for college's mini project
+It is for general purpose.